 Q: Can I get a refund if I don't like my purchase?

 A: Yes!
 We offer a 14-day money back guarantee.
-If you purchase a theme, plugin, or marketing collateral product from us and it’s just not for you, email us within 14 days of the purchase date and we’ll issue you a full refund.
+If you purchase a theme, plugin, or marketing collateral product from us and it's just not for you, submit a support ticket within 14 days of the purchase date and we'll issue you a full refund.

 Q: How can I add in my own colors and fonts into the blog?